rapid7/chef-etcd/README.md

  * Test discovery configurations and failovers _before_ doing it live.
  * Figure out how to actually add/remove nodes to/from your cluster safely before you [do this](https://twitter.com/honest_update/status/591293366245163008).

-Similarly, the `etcd_binary` and `etcd_source` resources ensure that their respecitve installations are vendored so as to allow mutliple versions/builds of etcd to coexist on a single system. `etcd_service` resources each map to an installation, allowing you to test arbitrary compatability scenarios both within a cluster and with client libraries.
+Similarly, the `etcd_binary` and `etcd_source` resources ensure that their respective installations are vendored so as to allow multiple versions/builds of etcd to coexist on a single system. `etcd_service` resources each map to an installation, allowing you to test arbitrary compatibility scenarios both within a cluster and with client libraries.

 ## Recipes
  * **etcd-v2::aws** Create a simple cluster using the `:aws` discovery method